 In the past, OSFI had developed standard form reinsurance trust agreements that federally regulated companies (ceding companies) were required to use in order to be eligible for a capital/asset credit for risks that had been reinsured with an unregistered reinsurer.
-The move away from these standard form agreements is motivated in part by discussions within the legal community, including our firm, as to whether their enforceability could be challenged and whether alternative arrangements might offer better protection.
+The move away from these standard form agreements was motivated in part by discussions within the legal community, including our firm, as to whether their enforceability could be challenged and whether alternative arrangements might offer better protection.

 Under the new approach, OSFI will require ceding companies to negotiate and enter into suitable reinsurance arrangements, and to take all necessary practical and operational measures to create and maintain a valid first-ranking security interest in assets of an unregistered reinsurer that are held in Canada.
-Ceding companies will also have to provide a legal opinion addressed to the ceding company and OSFI, upon which OSFI may rely, asserting that such an interest has been created.
-Further, ceding companies will be expected to approve assets that are pledged or withdrawn.
+Ceding companies will also have to provide a legal opinion addressed to the ceding company, on which OSFI and the ceding company will be entitled to rely, asserting that such an interest has been created.
+Further, ceding companies will be expected to approve assets offered as pledge or withdrawn.